Enquire Online Now

 Failure to do so can lead to “…uncontrolled slewing…” as well as “…the extremities of the vehicle being breached…” which can cause damage of equipment and property, as well as potential injuries or fatalities to delegates.

-There can be potential criminal prosecution for drivers who fail to secure their loader crane, and it is the sole responsibility of the driver to ensure the load and any equipment are secured properly and stowed for travel, following the manufacturer’s recommendations.
+There can be potential criminal prosecution for drivers who fail to secure their loader crane.
+It is the sole responsibility of the driver to ensure the load and any equipment are secured properly and stowed for travel, following the manufacturer’s recommendations.

 What Next?

-For more information on how to secure your loader crane and to read more about ALLMI’s Strap Down your Loader Crane! campaign, visit their website!
+For more information on how to secure your loader crane , visit their website!

-Additionally, completing ALLMI accredited HIAB training will help give you working knowledge of loader cranes and teach you the correct techniques for safe use.
+Additionally, completing ALLMI accredited HIAB training will help give you working knowledge of loader cranes.
+You will also be taught the correct techniques for safe use.